-(1) Connected to a district energy system;

-(2) Served by the same electric or gas meter; or

-(3) Served by the same heating or cooling system or systems, which is not a district energy system.

-B. Campus-level reporting shall include energy consumption and greenhouse gas emissions for all buildings and stationary equipment located on the campus, including all central plants, except as provided in $\S B(1)$ of this regulation.

-(1) Campus-level reporting does not include energy consumption and greenhouse gas emissions from activities/sources that are excluded from the benchmarking report requirements in COMAR 26.28.02.

-(2) The owner of a campus shall report to the Department annually by June 1st:

-(a) Any permits to build new buildings or change the footprint or usage of existing buildings on the campus; and

-(b) Any buildings have received new certificates of occupancy.

-(3) The Department shall, in consultation with the principal owner of a campus, determine whether the affected buildings will be included in campus-level compliance following the rules established in this chapter and whether and how to adjust the campus' interim and final performance standards.

-C. Performance Standards for Campus-Level Compliance.

-(1) For a campus that consists of one property type, the interim and final net direct emissions and site EUI standards are those that correspond with that property type.
+- (1) Connected to a district energy system; - (2) Served by the same electric or gas meter; or - (3) Served by the same heating or cooling system(s), which is not a district energy system. - B. Campus-level reporting shall include energy consumption and greenhouse gas emissions for all buildings and stationary equipment located on the campus, including all central plants, except as provided in §B(1) of this regulation. - (1) Campus-level reporting does not include energy consumption and greenhouse gas emissions from activities/sources that are excluded from the benchmarking report requirements in COMAR 26.28.02. - (2) The owner of a campus shall report to the Department annually by June 1st: - (a) Any permits to build new buildings or change the footprint or usage of existing buildings on the campus; and - (b) Any buildings have received new certificates of occupancy. - (3) The Department shall, in consultation with the principal owner of a campus, determine whether the affected buildings will be included in campus-level compliance following the rules established in this chapter and whether and how to adjust the campus' interim and final performance standards. - C. Performance Standards for Campus-Level Compliance. - (1) For a campus that consists of one property type, the interim and final net direct emissions and site EUI standards are those that correspond with that property type. - (2) For a campus that consists of more than one property type, the interim and final net direct emissions and site EUI standards are based on area-weighted standards as specified in the Department's TM 23-01, "Technical Guidance and Calculation Methodologies to Comply with Building Energy Performance Standards".

-(2) For a campus that consists of more than one property type, the interim and final net direct emissions and site EUI standards are based on area-weighted standards as specified in the Department's TM 23-01, "Technical Guidance and Calculation Methodologies to Comply with Building Energy Performance Standards", which is incorporated by reference in COMAR 26.28.01.03.
-(3) Interim site EUI standards are calculated using a straight line trajectory from baseline performance to the final performance standards as specified in the Department's TM 23-01, "Technical Guidance and Calculation Methodologies to Comply with Building Energy Performance Standards", which is incorporated by reference in COMAR 26.28.01.03.

-(4) Achieving and Maintaining the Standards.

-(a) Campus-level energy use shall not exceed the interim site EUI and net direct emissions standards for 2030-2034 in each calendar year including 2030, 2031, 2032, 2033, and 2034, as determined on a yearly basis.

-(b) Campus-level energy use shall not exceed the interim site EUI and net direct emissions standards for 2035-2039 in each calendar year including 2035, 2036, 2037, 2038, and 2039, as determined on a yearly basis.

-(c) Campus-level energy use shall not exceed the final site EUI and net direct emissions standards in calendar year 2040 and each calendar year thereafter; as determined on a yearly basis.
+- (3) Interim site EUI standards are calculated using a straight-line trajectory from baseline performance to the final performance standards as specified in the Department's TM 23-01, "Technical Guidance and Calculation Methodologies to Comply with Building Energy Performance Standards". - (4) Achieving and Maintaining the Standards. - (a) Campus-level energy use must be at or below the interim site EUI and net direct emissions standards for 2030-2034 in each calendar year including 2030, 2031, 2032, 2033, and 2034. - (b) Campus-level energy use must be at or below the interim site EUI and net direct emissions standards for 2035-2039 in each calendar year including 2035, 2036, 2037, 2038, and 2039. - (c) Campus-level energy use must be at or below the final site EUI and net direct emissions standards in calendar year 2040 and each calendar year thereafter.

-SERENA McILWAIN Secretary of the Environment